altwajre/hello-akka/resources/docs/03-actors/08-persistence-schema-evolution/README.md

 ```

 #### Note
 This technique only applies if the Akka Persistence plugin you are using provides this capability.
-Check the documentation of your favourite plugin to see if it supports this style of persistence.
+- Check the documentation of your favourite plugin to see if it supports this style of persistence.

-If it doesn’t, you may want to skim the list of existing journal plugins, just in case some other plugin for your favourite datastore does provide this capability.
+If it doesn’t, you may want to skim the list of existing journal plugins,
+- just in case some other plugin for your favourite datastore does provide this capability.
 #

-Alternative solution:
+### Alternative solution:
-In fact, an AsyncWriteJournal implementation could natively decide to not use binary serialization at all, and always serialize the incoming messages as JSON - in which case the toJournal implementation of the EventAdapter would be an identity function, and the fromJournal would need to de-serialize messages from JSON.
+In fact, an AsyncWriteJournal implementation could natively decide to not use binary serialization at all,
+- and always serialize the incoming messages as JSON
+- in which case the toJournal implementation of the EventAdapter would be an identity function,
+- and the fromJournal would need to de-serialize messages from JSON.

 #### Note
-If in need of human-readable events on the write-side of your application reconsider whether preparing materialized views using Persistence Query would not be an efficient way to go about this, without compromising the write-side’s throughput characteristics.
+If in need of human-readable events on the write-side of your application
+- reconsider whether preparing materialized views using Persistence Query would not be an efficient way to go about this,
+- without compromising the write-side’s throughput characteristics.

-If indeed you want to use a human-readable representation on the write-side, pick a Persistence plugin that provides that functionality, or - implement one yourself.
+If indeed you want to use a human-readable representation on the write-side,
+- pick a Persistence plugin that provides that functionality, or - implement one yourself.

 ## Split large event into fine-grained events
+### Situation:
-### Situation: While refactoring your domain events, you find that one of the events has become too large (coarse-grained) and needs to be split up into multiple fine-grained events.
+While refactoring your domain events,
+- you find that one of the events has become too large (coarse-grained)
+- and needs to be split up into multiple fine-grained events.

+### Solution:
-### Solution: Let us consider a situation where an event represents “user details changed”.
-After some time we discover that this event is too coarse, and needs to be split into “user name changed” and “user address changed”, because somehow users keep changing their usernames a lot and we’d like to keep this as a separate event.
+Let us consider a situation where an event represents "user details changed".
+- After some time we discover that this event is too coarse,
+- and needs to be split into "user name changed" and "user address changed",
+- because somehow users keep changing their usernames a lot and we’d like to keep this as a separate event.

-The write side change is very simple, we simply persist UserNameChanged or UserAddressChanged depending on what the user actually intended to change (instead of the composite UserDetailsChanged that we had in version 1 of our model).
+The write side change is very simple,
+- we simply persist UserNameChanged or UserAddressChanged depending on what the user actually intended to change
+- (instead of the composite UserDetailsChanged that we had in version 1 of our model).

 ![persistence-event-adapter-1-n.png](https://doc.akka.io/docs/akka/current/images/persistence-event-adapter-1-n.png)

 The EventAdapter splits the incoming event into smaller more fine grained events during recovery.

 During recovery however, we now need to convert the old V1 model into the V2 representation of the change.
-Depending if the old event contains a name change, we either emit the UserNameChanged or we don’t, and the address change is handled similarily:
+- Depending if the old event contains a name change, we either emit the UserNameChanged or we don’t,
+- and the address change is handled similarily:
 ```scala
 trait V1
 trait V2